 Bank Statement Loan

 Bank statement loans are similar to asset-based loans.
 However, instead of using all of your assets to qualify for the loan, you’ll demonstrate your ability to repay using bank statements.
-With this type of loan, you have to work for your income because your bank statements must show regular deposits.
-However, you don’t have to have a typical job or be an employee.
+With this type of loan, you do need to be earning a regular income, but you don’t have to have a typical job or be an employee.

-Instead, you can be a self-employed individual, freelancer, gig worker, or small business owner that can prove a reliable source of income through tax returns.
-These types of loans are best suited for individuals that don’t get a W2 or pay stubs from an employer.
-Additionally, this type of loan works well for borrowers who deduct expenses on their tax returns and don’t have a taxable income that showcases how much they truly earn.
+Instead, you can be a self-employed individual, freelancer, gig worker, or small business owner who can prove a reliable source of income through tax returns.
+These types of loans are best suited for individuals that don’t get a W-2 or pay stubs from an employer or claim significant write-offs on their tax returns.

 Debt Service Coverage Ratio (DSCR) Loan